vymjay/aprylo-nextjs/docs/06-GUIDES/SEO_OPTIMIZATION_GUIDE.md

 ### A. Google Business Profile
 1. **Create/Claim Google Business Profile**
    - Go to [Google Business Profile](https://business.google.com)
-   - Search for "VB Cart" and claim if exists, or create new
+   - Search for "Aprylo" and claim if exists, or create new
    - Add your logo as the business photo
    - Complete all business information